ash/raku-course/essentials/numbers/exercises/pi/solution/index.md

 ## Comments

-Raku already offers us a built-in constant called `π`, which makes the program trivial.
-Nevertheless, consider other options of doing the same:
+Raku offers us a built-in constant called `π`, which makes the program trivial.
+Nevertheless, consider other options for doing the same:

 ```raku
     π.say;